rdevaul/yapCAD/README.md

 #### supported rendering systems

-DXF rendering using `ezdxf` is currently supported, and the design of **yapCAD** makes it easy to support other rendering backends.
+DXF rendering using `ezdxf` and interactive OpenGL rendering using `pyglet` are currently supported, and the design of **yapCAD** makes it easy to support other rendering backends.

 ## **yapCAD** architecture